Isabella of Austria: Upbringing at Mechelen

-Following the early death of Isabella's father in September 1506, her mother's mental health began to deteriorate.
+Following the early death of Isabella's father in September 1506, her mother's mental health reportedly began to deteriorate.
 Isabella, along with her brother, Charles, and her sisters, Eleanor and Mary, was put into the care of her paternal aunt, Archduchess Margaret, governor of the Habsburg Netherlands, while the two other siblings, Ferdinand and Catherine, remained in Castile.
 Eleanor, Isabella, and Mary were educated together at their aunt's court in Mechelen.

 Margaret, a wise, staunch Catholic, and politically experienced woman, played a significant role in shaping Isabella's upbringing.
 Under her aunt's care, Isabella received a comprehensive education from the learned renaissance humanists of the time.
 Her upbringing at the opulent court in Mechelen afforded Isabella the finest education of her time, and among her notable tutors were Juan Luis Vives and the later Pope Adrian VI, who was associated with the pre-Reformation movement known as the "Brethren of the Common Life."
 The Brethren were viewed favourably by Martin Luther and Philipp Melanchthon for their emphasis on Christian devotion and self-sacrifice.
 Many members of this movement later aligned with the Protestant cause in its divergence from the authority of the papal church.

 In her education, Isabella received instruction from Vives, covering Greek and Latin studies.
 The curriculum included a focus on the Gospels, St. Paul's Epistles, and select portions of the Old Testament.

 Margaret acted as a maternal figure to her brother's children, and in October 1507, she informed her father, Emperor Maximilian I, who closely followed and actively participated in matters concerning his grandchildren, of Isabella and Maria contracting measles, with Eleonora showing symptoms.
 Due to the contagious nature of the disease and winter conditions, Margaret and Archduke Charles opted to stay in Brussels rather than returning to Mechelen as initially intended.

 The household of the imperial children was headed by First Chamberlain, Charles de Croy-Chimay and Grand Mistress (stewardess) Anna de Beaumont, a Spanish-Navarrese noblewoman of French origin, who had been Juana’s former lady-in-waiting, arriving in the Low Countries with the duchess in 1498.